manyu26/daisolab/pages/oer.md

 I am also the first author of the Personality Chapter of [Promoting Psychological Science](http://teachpsych.org/ebooks/promotingpsychscience){:Target"_blank"} in the APA STP e-book series.

 ### OER User
 I am an instructor actively adapting OERs in all my courses.
-With the funding from the [LOUIS Affordable Learning LOUISiana Open Educational Resources Course Transformation Program through funding from the Louisiana Board of Regent](https://louislibraries.org/initiatives/affordable-learning/course-transformation){:Target"_blank"}, I have published my OER course adaptation tools and OER-enabled pedagogy documents for undergraduate-level [Introduction to Social Psychology](https://louis.oercommons.org/courseware/lesson/1216/overview){:Target"_blank"} and [Theories of Personality](https://louis.oercommons.org/courseware/lesson/1225/overview){:Target"_blank"}.
+With the funding from the [LOUIS Affordable Learning LOUISiana Open Educational Resources Course Transformation Program through funding from the Louisiana Board of Regent](https://louislibraries.org/initiatives/affordable-learning/course-transformation){:Target"_blank"}, I have published my OER course adaptation tools and OER-enabled pedagogy documents for undergraduate-level Introduction to Social Psychology and Theories of Personality.
 The collections include a complete set of teaching courseware (syllabus, lecture slides, study guides, exam questions, in-class activities) that allows other instructors to easily transform their course into an OER course.

 ### OER Peer Trainer and Reviewer
 I have served as the mentor for [OE4BW](https://oe4bw.org/){:Target"_blank"}, an Open Education initative supported by UNESCO since 2022.
 In the program, I mentor faculty from under-resource regions of the world to develop high-quality, accessible open education materials.